Baldwin Lonsdale: Presidency

 In March 2015, Lonsdale, who was attending the World Conference on Disaster Risk Reduction in Sendai, Japan, appealed for international assistance in the aftermath of Cyclone Pam.

 In October 2015, while President Lonsdale was abroad, the then Speaker of Parliament Marcellino Pipite used his position as Acting President to issue a 'presidential pardon' to himself and 13 other MPs who had just been convicted of bribery and were awaiting sentence.
 Returning to Vanuatu only hours after the pardon was issued, Lonsdale expressed his sorrow at what had happened and gave a widely welcomed speech declaring that nobody is above the law and that "I will clean the dirt from my backyard".
 After consulting with legal experts and other leaders, Lonsdale revoked the pardon, citing the articles in the Vanuatu constitution which oblige leaders to avoid conflicts of interest and avoid bringing their integrity into question.
 Lonsdale's decision was upheld by the Supreme Court of Vanuatu.

 Death

 Lonsdale died on 17 June 2017 in Port Vila of a heart attack at the age of 68.

 In his honour, the Arep Secondary School located on Sola, Vanuatu was renamed “Baldwin Lonsdale Memorial School” (abbreviated BLMS).
+Following Lonsdale's death, flags across Vanuatu were lowered to half-mast, and hundreds of mourners gathered outside the hospital in Port Vila.
+His body was subsequently taken to the State House, where members of the public paid their respects before funeral service were held.